 The Convention on Biological Diversity strategic goals direct the conservation and sustainable use of biodiversity from global to local scales.
-Yet business’ role in meeting the strategic goals and being accountable for their impacts and dependencies on biodiversity are still not fully and coherently outlined.
+Yet Business accountability in biodiversity conservation and its role in meeting the strategic goals, and being accountable for their impacts and dependencies on biodiversity, are still not fully and coherently outlined.

 We demonstrate how business actions can contribute to the strategic goals using ten publicly available case studies, covering businesses of various sizes, from multiple sectors, operating in different contexts.